chernikovalexey/Kumquat/documentation/Kernel.md

 __ke.us.chooseDefault():__

-Chooses the default storage (named "" - empty name).
-It is chosen by default (before all changings).
+Chooses the default storage (named "" — empty name).
+It is chosen by default (before all changes).

 __ke.us.choosePrev():__